cablehead/vanilla/docs/index.md

   passing as core building blocks.

 - **utilitarian**: a swiss army knife for assembling services.
-Vanilla abstracts signal handling; thread pools; process creation, control and inter-communication; multiplexing push/pull and request/reply message passing patterns over TCP and UDP
+Vanilla abstracts multiplexing push/pull and request/reply message passing patterns over TCP and UDP; signal handling; thread pools; process creation, control and inter-communication

 - **predictable**: Vanilla's concurrency model is based on coroutines or green threads, via the Greenlet package.
 Arguably this model allows a more natural